ksadangrit/melbourne-housing/README.md

 ```

 ## Analysis
 In this section, we will manipulate and analyze the data to gain a comprehensive understanding of the trends and patterns in the Melbourne housing market.
 Our objective is to explore the relationships between various factors and their impact on house prices.
+In this analysis, my primary emphasis will be on evaluating total sales performance.
+While I will occasionally reference the total number of properties sold where relevant, it will not be as prominent as the discussion on sales performance.

 I will provide the code used for these calculations.
 While I will include results and visualizations where appropriate, the majority of findings will be presented through graphs or charts in the visualization stage of this project.

 ### Max, Min, Avg, Median and Sd
 Taking a deep dive into Melbourne's housing market data, I want to get a clear picture of what's happening overall.
 To do this, we will crunch the numbers and summarize the key insights  such as max, min, average, median and standard deviation values into a handy table.
 This snapshot of the data gives a quick overview of the highs, lows, and averages, helping to make sense of the broader trends for each types of properties in the market.